ANagyal/AACTDashboard/README.md

 docker-compose up --build
 ```

-This will start the Django development server on `http://localhost:8000`.
+This will start the Django development server on [http://localhost:8000](http://localhost:8000).

 The service will automatically run the necessary migrations and populate user data once during the initial build.

+### 4. Log in and View the Dashboard

+Enter the following default credentials:

+> Username: hector.garcia-chavez@bcm.edu\
+> Password: password